SimonBlanke/Hyperactive/README.md

 <br>

-This warning occurs because Hyperactive needs more initial positions to choose from to generate a population for the optimization algorithm:
+This warning occurs because the optimizer needs more initial positions to generate a population for the search.
+In v5, initial positions are controlled via the optimizer’s `initialize` parameter.
-The number of initial positions is determined by the `initialize`-parameter in the `add_search`-method.
 ```python
 # This is how it looks per default
 initialize = {"grid": 4, "random": 2, "vertices": 4}